 One pebble tossed in the water can create ripples that go far.
-Ripple – Peace Research & Consulting exists to help mission-driven organizations become more effective in situations of social conflict.
+Ripple – Peace Research & Consulting, LLC, exists to help mission-driven organizations become more effective in situations of social conflict.
 As Principal Consultant, I provide strategy development, monitoring, evaluation and learning services, including customized support for faith-based and interreligious approaches.
 I am serious about working in ways that put local people first and respect the uniqueness of their contexts.
+For more info, please see my bio.

 Context-Driven Strategy Development